nonabelian/sConnectome/README.md

 I then used NetworkX to extract graph features from all subject connectomes, paired with the labeled data from 'demographics.txt', to be piped into Scikit-Learn, for classification.
-I attempt to classify schizophrenic/healthy, in addition to schizophrenic/(healthy)schizophrenic's sibling/heathy.
+I classified based on schizophrenic/healthy, in addition to schizophrenic/(healthy)schizophrenic's sibling/healthy.

 The model is not predictive at this stage, however, for demonstration purposes, we can ask "What are the important graph features?"
 This can